penrosehill/solidus_stripe/README.md

 get your webhook signing secret executing the `stripe listen` command.

 Set `SOLIDUS_STRIPE_API_KEY`, `SOLIDUS_STRIPE_PUBLISHABLE_KEY` and `SOLIDUS_STRIPE_WEBHOOK_SIGNING_SECRET` environment
-variables (e.g. via `direnv`), this will trigger the default initializer to create a static preference for SolidusStripe.
+variables (e.g. via `direnv`), this will trigger the default initializer to create a static preference for SolidusStripeV5.

 Run `bin/dev` to start both the sandbox rail server and the file watcher through Foreman.
 That will update the sandbox whenever a file is changed.
 When using `bin/dev` you can safely add `debugger` statements, even if Foreman won't provide a TTY, by connecting